BlackCloudConcepts/pictureperfect/README.md

 Note:
 Until a better solution arises, you need to run the pictureperfect-webserver.js node from its directory.
 Running it from somewhere else will result in a 404 error.

+Renaming Script
+In the root directory there is a rename.js file and an example directory renameexample containing some test images.
+The script provides a way to rename all the images in the specified folder automatically based on a file name with sequential numbering.
+You could then just go through and update sections 3 and 4 containing peoples initials and any extra description.

+To run script with parameters ... node rename.js FULLPATHTOFOLDER FOLDERNAME

+For example ...
+node rename.js /srv/pictureperfect/public_html/pictureperfect/renameexample 201303WOW